Table of Contents

 - Sensory disturbance affecting pain and temperature

-Nystagmus, cranial nerve impairment, hemiplegia and ability of touch and vibration are lost if cerebellar involvement occurs.
-Medial medullary syndrome and lateral medullary syndrome can also occur when the brain is involved in vertebral brain disease.
+When the cerebellum is affected, symptoms include: nystagmus, cranial nerve impairment, hemiplegia and loss of touch and vibration.
+Medial medullary syndrome and lateral medullary syndrome are important clinical syndromes in the setting of vertebral artery disease.

-On examination, patients with vertebral artery syndrome are usually in altered state with signs of hemiparesis or quadriparesis.
-In some patients, facial nerve palsy with dysarthria, dysphagia and dysphonia along with some disturbance of occulomotor and pupillary structures can also occur.
+A key presenting feature of patients with vertebral artery syndrome is altered state of consciousness or coma.
+In addition, the patient typically presents with signs of hemiparesis or quadriparesis.
+In some patients, facial nerve palsy with dysarthria, dysphagia and dysphonia along with some disturbance of occulomotor and pupillary structures may occur.

 - Lateral medullary or Wallenberg’s syndrome